-Edward Wyckoff Williams is a columnist, political analyst and former investment banker; appearing on AlJazeera, MSNBC, ABC, CBS and nationally syndicated radio.
+Edward Wyckoff Williams is a television producer, correspondent, columnist, political analyst and former investment banker; who has appeared on AlJazeera, MSNBC CBS, ABC, CNN, BBC and national syndicated radio.

-Edward holds his BA in History and Economics from Yale University, a Masters in Comparative Politics from the University of Oxford in England, and studied law at The George Washington University Law School in Washington, DC.
+Edward holds his BA in History and Economics from Yale University, a Masters in Comparative Social Policy from the University of Oxford in England, and studied law at The George Washington University Law School in Washington, DC.

 Williams' work has focused on a range of socio-political issues, with interviews of major political figures and notable personalities including U.S. Attorney General Eric Holder; New York City Mayor Bill de Blasio; President Barack Obama's HUD Secretary Julian Castro; comedian and actor Chris Rock; former Newark Mayor and current New Jersey Senator Cory Booker; Martin Luther King, III -- activist and eldest son of the civil rights leader; Sybrina Fulton and Tracy Martin, the parents of slain teenager Trayvon Martin; Kentucky Governor Steve Beshear on his transformational role in the implementation of Obamacare; Congressman Steve Israel, chairman of the Democratic Congressional Campaign Committee; and National Football League wide receiver Laveranues Coles about his career and surviving childhood sexual abuse.